mzniber/mzniber.github.io/index.md

 ## Selected Projects in Data Science, Chemometrics, Applied AI and Product Optimization

-### Industrial Project: AI-driven Optimization of Antireflective Coatings
+### Bridging the Gap between Simulation and Experiment in Antireflective Coatings: A Data-Driven Approach

 In this project, we collaborated with Senop on the AI-driven optimization of antireflective coatings, focusing on building an interpretable, simulation-driven data science workflow.

 **Key contributions:**